jamesWalker55/qmul-final-project-report/src/report.md

 The application is designed to be a file manager.
 It should allow users to search for files using tags, but at the same time should not disregard the actual file structure of the underlying file tree.
 Therefore, users should be able to search for files not only using tags, but also using file attributes such as the file path.

 The application uses SQLite’s FTS5 full-text search extension to facilitate searching files by tag.
-When combined with other SQL conditions, the following is one example of a query:
+When combined with other SQL conditions, the following is one example of such query:

 ```sql
 SELECT i.id, i.path, i.tags, i.meta_tags